Tityus (Titian): Description

-The painting narrates a Greek mythological episode involving one of Zeus' sons, the giant Tityos.
-He had been sent by the scorned goddess Hera, Zeus' third wife, after Leto (Latona), his lover, in order to rape her.
-Leto's children, Apollo and Artemis (Diana), murdered Tityos, and Zeus punished his own son by condemning him to Hell, where he would suffer the eternal punishment described in the painting (in other versions there are two vultures torturing the giant).
+The painting narrates a Greek mythological episode involving Zeus' son by Elara, the giant Tityos.
+He had been sent, by Zeus' wife, the scorned goddess Hera, to rape Zeus' inamorata Leto, but was instead slain by Leto's children, Apollo and Artemis.
+Zeus punished his own son by condemning him to Hell, where he would suffer the eternal punishment described in the painting (in other versions there are two vultures torturing the giant).
 Since Tityos was immortal, the sentence is eternal.

 In the painting, Titian paints the giant chained to the trunks of a tree, writhing while a vulture devours his liver (or intestines), which regenerate immediately afterwards, extending his suffering without end.
 In the lower part, a snake is depicted as a symbol of evil, a reflection of the sin committed by Tityos.

 The painting shows the Mannerist style that is typical of Titian for this time.
 One of the characteristics of this style, the use of foreshortening, enhances the drama and violence of the episode, which is less usual in Titian, reinforcing its effect.
 There is a veiled comparison between Zeus and Charles V, and the effects of rebelling against the established power are highlighted.

 The theme is recurrent in the history of art.
 The Renaissance art historian Giorgio Vasari cites Michelangelo as having made, among other subjects, a drawing of Tityos being eaten by an eagle as a gift to his friend Tommaso dei Cavalieri.
 This drawing belongs to the Royal Collection, in the United Kingdom, and is kept at Windsor Castle.